 “This surprising material and geometric shape makes this lamp both classic and innovative.
 The glass cylinder recalls Art Deco form in a unique contemporary way.
 The use of ready-made objects gives an appearance with a Duchamp idea.”

-Pani Jurek is known for design products which are non-static objects and can be changed and rearranged.
+Pani Jurek is known for its design products which are non-static objects and can be changed and rearranged.
 Magda is always searching for other functions than the stereotypical function of a product.
-On Pani Jurik’s website she states that her design approach is partly due to growing up in Polish prefabricated apartment blocks during the nineteen eighties.
+On Pani Jurik’s website, she states that her design approach is partly due to growing up in Polish prefabricated apartment blocks during the nineteen-eighties.
 Within limited spaces, products needed to be compact and also multi-functional.
 She is also an advocate of sustainability.
-“With items which can be used in multiple ways, you can limit your purchasing needs.”
+“With items that can be used in multiple ways, you can limit your purchasing needs.”